 Rev. Dr. Leah D. Schade

-is the Assistant Professor of Preaching and Worship at Lexington Theological Seminary in Lexington, Kentucky.
-An ordained pastor in the Evangelical Lutheran Church in America for 17 years, Leah has served congregations in rural, urban, and suburban settings.
-She earned both her MDiv and PhD degrees from the Lutheran Theological Seminary at Philadelphia, and completed her dissertation focusing on homiletics and ecological theology.
-Her book Creation-Crisis Preaching: Ecology, Theology, and the Pulpit (Chalice Press, 2015) is available at www.chalicepress.com.
-Leah has served as an anti-fracking and climate activist, community organizer, and advocate for environmental justice issues, and is a trained workshop leader for Lutherans Restoring Creation.
-She is also the “EcoPreacher” blogger for Patheos.com.
+is the Assistant Professor of Preaching and Worship at Lexington Theological Seminary in Kentucky.
+An ordained minister in the Evangelical Lutheran Church in America since 2000, Leah has served congregations in rural, urban, and suburban settings.
+She earned both her MDiv and PhD degrees from the Lutheran Theological Seminary at Philadelphia (now United Lutheran Seminary) and wrote her dissertation on preaching and environmental issues.
+Leah has served as an anti-fracking and climate activist, community organizer, and advocate for numerous environmental and social justice issues.
+Her newest book co-edited with Margaret Bullitt-Jonas, Rooted and Rising: Voices of Courage in a Time of Climate Crisis, contains essays from a cross-section of faith leaders and activists offering their spiritual wisdom for facing the difficult days ahead (Rowman & Littlefield, 2019).
+Leah is also the “EcoPreacher” blogger for Patheos.

 Rev. Carol Devine

 is a full time minister at Providence Christian Church (Disciples of Christ) in Kentucky and since 2011 has led the creation care ministry for the Christian Church (Disciples of Christ), Green Chalice.
 Carol serves on the executive board of Creation Justice Ministries and convenes the Creation Care committee of the Justice Committee of the Kentucky Council of Churches.
 Carol holds partnerships as very important and works with KY Interfaith Power and Light and has worked in the past with Green Faith and National Religious Partners for the Environment.